Cristiano Ronaldo 'most influential footballer' in China

 In the national league's drive to achieve this, a record $451.3 million was spent by Super League clubs on overseas players in 2016.

-Foreign players -- such as former Manchester United striker Carlos Tevez and Brazilian Oscar -- are helping to increase interest in the sport across the country.
+Foreign players -- such as former Manchester United striker Carlos Tevez of Argentina and ex-Chelsea midfielder Oscar of Brazil -- are helping to increase interest in the sport across the country.

 China offers an opportunity for clubs and players in Europe to not only build their profile, ultimately leading to increased revenues, but also gives Chinese fans a chance to express themselves.

-"They can freely express their opinions, which they can't in everyday life," says Chadwick.
+"They can freely express their opinions, which they can't in everyday life," Chadwick says.

 "And they like to garner peer attention by posting content that is new, different or concerns a particular status on them.